Resolvent estimates on asymptotically cylindrical manifolds and on the half line: Introduction

 The high energy behavior of the Laplacian on a manifold of infinite volume is, in many situations, well known to be related to the geometry of the \textit{trapped set}; this is the set of bounded maximally extended geodesics.
 In the best understood cases, such as when the manifold has asymptotically Euclidean or hyperbolic ends (see \cite[\S3]{z:sur} for a recent survey), the trapped set is compact.
 Some results have been obtained for more general trapped sets (e.g. manifolds with cusps were studied in \cite{cv}) but less detailed information is available.

 In this paper we study manifolds with infinite asymptotically cylindrical ends, which have noncompact trapped sets.
 A motivation for this study comes from waveguides and quantum dots connected to leads.
 The spectral geometry of these is closely related to that of asymptotically cylindrical manifolds, and they appear in certain models of electron motion in semiconductors and of propagation of electromagnetic and sound waves.
 We give just a few pointers to the physics and applied math literature here \cite{lcm,raichel, rbbh,ek,bgw}.
+In \cite{cdwg}, we prove analogues of some of the results below for suitable (star-shaped) waveguides.

 The fundamental example of a manifold with cylindrical ends is the Riemannian product $\mathbb R \times \mathbb S^1$, which has an unbounded trapped set consisting of the circular geodesics.
 We are interested in the behavior of the resolvent of the Laplacian (and its meromorphic continuation, when this exists) for perturbations of such cylinders and their generalizations.
 As we discuss below, this behavior can sometimes be very complicated, but we show that if some geometric properties of the manifold are favorable, then the resolvent is uniformly bounded at high energy.
 In the companion paper \cite{cd}, we study the closely related problem of long time wave asymptotics on such manifolds.